CLANdrei/clandrei.github.io/README.md

 Hi!
 I am a second year PhD student at the University of Bonn working in geometric group theory.
 My current interests are group rings of infinite groups and groups acting on rooted trees.
-You can reach me at the email address clan [at] math.uni-bonn.de.
+You can contact me at clan [at] math.uni-bonn.de.